chew-z/Eumenes/README.md

 ### Eumenes

-*Eumenes of Cardia - Greek scribe at Alexander's The Great court who after Alexander's death remained loyal defender of royal house and proved himself excellent general beating in battle and killing (in hand to hand combat) some of most distingushed Macedonian marshals.*
+*Eumenes of Cardia - Greek scribe at Alexander's The Great court who after Alexander's death remained loyal defender of royal house and proved himself excellent general beating in battle and killing (in hand to hand combat) some of most distinguished Macedonian marshals.*

 [Eumenes - wikipedia](https://en.wikipedia.org/wiki/Eumenes)